 Many users complain about Roomba, mostly 800 series, making a ticking noise while charging.
 There can be different reasons for this ticking noise.

-- This ticking noise can also be caused due to dirt bin not being properly fitted.
-Take out the dirt bin and fix it again.
+- This ticking noise can also be caused by the dirt bin not being properly fitted.

 Is A Roomba Worth The Noise?

-Since Roombas noise range from 54 dB to 70 dB, it is in the same range of noise level for a normal conversation.
-And this noise level is way lower than other conventional upright vacuum cleaners that are up to 80 dB louder.
+Ranging from 54 dB to 70 dB, Roomba noise level is in the same range as normal conversation.
+It is way lower than other conventional upright vacuum cleaners that are up to 80 dB louder.
 And there is always a way to make Roomba quieter.

-So, a Roomba is definitely worth the purchase.
-If you are concerned about sleeping kids or watching tv during the cleaning session, you can schedule your Roomba to do the cleaning at a convenient time when a little noise is not an issue.
+If you are concerned about sleeping kids or watching TV during the cleaning sessions, you can schedule your Roomba to do the cleaning at a convenient time when a little noise is not an issue.